Nuovalo/website/index.md

 feature_row_insights:
   - image_path: /assets/images/nuovalo-modern-tontine-hardest-problem-decumulation.png
-    title: "Learn about mortality-pooled investments and longevity risk-sharing"
+    title: "Learn about longevity risk-sharing and longevity-pooled investments"
     excerpt:
         "The tontine principle is perhaps one the most misunderstood concepts in all finance.
 Discover the ancient history and modern potential of tontine finance as applied to the global retirement challenge.